 I swear by the debt snowball method.
 This is a hard psychological journey!
 No really, it is.
 We loved those quick wins.
 I highly recommend this strategy.

 Okay, okay.
-I know you are nosy and you want to see the numbers!
-Don’t worry.
-I’m not judging, I’m nosy and love the numbers too!
+I know you’re a little bit nosy and want to see some real numbers!
+Don’t worry, I love seeing the numbers too!
 It helps put things in perspective.

 We started with $70,781 of debt (that was our debt balance the day we started this “journey,” not the original amount we took out on each loan)